code-not-found/code-not-found.github.io/_posts/sping-ws/2017-12-08-spring-ws-timeout-example.md

 When implementing a web service client, it is a good practice to take into account the scenario where the web service call takes a long time to complete.
 In this case, a timeout at client side could be used in order to avoid that the client remains blocked for a significant period of time.

 The following step by step tutorial illustrates an example in which we will configure a Spring-WS timeout at client side.
-In addition, we will show how to handle a timeout exception.
+In addition, we will show how to handle the timeout exception.
 The example will use Spring Boot and Maven in order to configure, build and run.

 If you want to learn more about Spring WS - head on over to the [Spring-WS tutorials page]({{ site.url }}/spring-ws/).
 {: .notice--primary}